Last Updated on October 12, 2023 by rudyooms

 Guess in which service the name WAP pops up?
 The DmWappushservice.

-When the MDM server wants to push settings to the device, it has to send a notification packet to it to start new management session.
+When the MDM server wants to push settings to the device, it has to send a notification packet to it to start a new management session.
 This phase is done using Wireless Application Protocol (WAP)

 If this service isn’t enabled or if it’s missing in action and you try to sync your device you will end up with some nice errors.
 Also good to know is when trying to enroll your device into Intune and that service isn’t enabled or started, those tasks I mentioned earlier will not be run successfully